-COVID-19 is a newly identified coronavirus that is causing a pandemic of respiratory illness.
+COVID-19 is a coronavirus that is causing a pandemic of respiratory illness.
 Currently, COVID-19 is spreading easily and sustainably in the community in many affected geographic areas across the world, including the United States (U.S.).

 According to the U.S. Centers for Disease Control and Prevention (CDC), human coronaviruses are common throughout the world and usually cause mild to moderate illness in people.
 This new virus is a public health concern because: